MarritL/MarritLeenstra-pset6-1/PROCESS.md

 # 10-4-2018
 * Working on the layout of the recipe data i got from the GET Recipe request
   * Problem: today i get a error code 500 (Internal server error), no idea why.
 I sent an email to the Yummly api support team.
+     * Got a response from Yummly.
+Luckely not my fault, more users have problems today.
+They try to solve the problem.
+* In the mean time i am working on the layout and showing all the required attributes.
+However, i cannot test my code